Academic and Professional Career

 List of Publications from PubMed

-Mechanism of how sperm epigenome influence to development of offspring
+Mechanism of how sexual difference influence to embryonic cortical development

 2002-2006 B.S., Hokkaido University, Sapporo, Japan